compayser/cogmapoptimizer/examples/Example3_en.md

 The following strategies are proposed to generate the final data:
 + **Avg** - average value (for a discrete random variable, a weighted average value is calculated based on the weighting coefficients of the values, which are their probabilities; in fact, this is the expectation of the random variable in question),
-+ **Max** - maximum (by ìmaximumî we mean the most probable value of a discrete random variable, that is, having the maximum probability in a given distribution),
++ **Max** - maximum (by ‚Äúmaximum‚Äù we mean the most probable value of a discrete random variable, that is, having the maximum probability in a given distribution),
 + **MaxAvg** - average maximum (arithmetic mean of values that have the two highest probabilities in a given distribution of a discrete random variable),
-+ **Min** - minimum (by ìminimumî we mean, accordingly, the least probable value of a discrete random variable, that is, having the minimum probability in a given distribution),
++ **Min** - minimum (by ‚Äúminimum‚Äù we mean, accordingly, the least probable value of a discrete random variable, that is, having the minimum probability in a given distribution),
 + **MinAvg** - average minimum (arithmetic mean of values that have the two lowest probabilities in a given distribution of a discrete random variable).<br><br>

 The use of these strategies is assumed as follows:
 + Average value (Avg).
-The strategy implements the behavior of a ìcautious playerî.
-In this case, the entire spectrum of data is taken into account, which, perhaps, does not give the most optimal solution, but the most probable (that is, the most ìreliableî).
+The strategy implements the behavior of a ‚Äúcautious player‚Äù.
+In this case, the entire spectrum of data is taken into account, which, perhaps, does not give the most optimal solution, but the most probable (that is, the most ‚Äúreliable‚Äù).
 + Maximums (Max and MaxAvg).
-Aggressive (ìoptimisticî) strategies that implement types of behavior close to the ìall or nothingî principle.
-With this type of final data formation, an attempt is made to obtain the most profitable solution (with the Max strategy - the most profitable, with MaxAvg - as close as possible to it, but allowing for a certain degree of caution due to taking into account not one, but a pair of the ìstrongestî opinions).
+Aggressive (‚Äúoptimistic‚Äù) strategies that implement types of behavior close to the ‚Äúall or nothing‚Äù principle.
+With this type of final data formation, an attempt is made to obtain the most profitable solution (with the Max strategy - the most profitable, with MaxAvg - as close as possible to it, but allowing for a certain degree of caution due to taking into account not one, but a pair of the ‚Äústrongest‚Äù opinions).
 It is accepted that such a solution is less likely than when using the Avg strategy.
-+ Minimums (Min and MinAvg). ìPessimisticî strategies that implement behavioral models aimed at obtaining the least likely scenarios.
++ Minimums (Min and MinAvg). ‚ÄúPessimistic‚Äù strategies that implement behavioral models aimed at obtaining the least likely scenarios.
 With this type of final data generation, an attempt is made to obtain a solution similar to the Max and MaxAvg strategies, but regarding the least probable cases.<br><br>

 ![Fig. 1](yPic1.png)

 _Fig.
-1 ó Graphical interpretation of final data generation strategies_
+1 ‚Äî Graphical interpretation of final data generation strategies_

 ![Fig. 2](yPic2.png)

 _Fig.
-2 ó Source code of the experimental library responsible for choosing strategies_
+2 ‚Äî Source code of the experimental library responsible for choosing strategies_

 ## 2 Cognitive modeling